genagain/sampleproject/README.md

+I use this as a repository as a base repository for my Python projects.
+Because of this, I decided to add my own instructions to my forked version of the `sampleproject` repository for my own reference.

+The commands below clone my forked version of `sampleproject` into a repository called `repo-name`.

 ```
 git clone git@github.com:genagain/sampleproject.git repo-name
 rm -rf .git
 git init
 ```

-Create a repository in github called `repo-name` in a web browser Do don't initialize with README.md, gitignore or a license
+Create a repository in github called `repo-name` in a web browser.
+Don't initialize the repository with a README.md, gitignore or a license.

+Run the following commands to push the contents of your local copy of `repo-name` to the version on Github.

 ```
 git add -A